Shunderpooch/WPI-CS-2303-Systems-Programming/Readme.md

 ```

 #### Running Program 5
-There are several parameters that should be followed closely- change the prog5.txt file to change different source nodes- change these source nodes based on the guidelines of the [Program Description] (http://web.cs.wpi.edu/~rek/Systems/C14/Program5_C14.pdf).
-Sample output is provided [Here] (/Program5/output.txt)
+There are several parameters that should be followed closely- change the prog5.txt file to change different source nodes- change these source nodes based on the guidelines of the [Program Description](http://web.cs.wpi.edu/~rek/Systems/C14/Program5_C14.pdf).
+Sample output is provided [Here](/Program5/output.txt)